awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 #### Sample: kvsWebrtcClientViewer
-This application accepts sample H264/Opus frames and prints them out.
+This application accepts sample H264/Opus frames.
+To write these frames to a file using GStreamer, build with `ENABLE_GST_SAMPLE_RECEIVER`.
+Make sure that your device has enough space to write the media to a file.
+You can also customize the receiving logic by modifying the functions in _GstAudioVideoReceiver.c_

 To run:
 ```shell
 ./samples/kvsWebrtcClientViewer <channelName>
 ```